raphael-correa-ng/authenticated-fullstack-starter/README.md

 - Need to change the `my-service` microservice to only accept authenticated requests
 - Maybe convert `auth` microservice and `auth-api` module to Kotlin
-- Run integration tests on Docker
+- Fix `auth` microservice integration tests